ML-KULeuven/cobras/README.rst

 COBRAS from the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The COBRAS-TS algorithm can easily be run from the command line.
+The COBRAS algorithm can easily be run from the command line.
 A ``cobras_ts`` script will be installed by pip::

     $ cobras_ts --format=csv --labelcol=0 /path/to/UCR_TS_Archive_2015/ECG200/ECG200_TEST